In refractive disorders, light rays entering the eye are not focused on the retina, causing blurred vision.

 A person who has a refractive error may notice that vision is blurred for distant objects, near objects, or both.
 For example, a child who becomes nearsighted may have difficulty seeing the chalkboard in school.
 People may sometimes have headaches caused by squinting or frowning.
 In children, frowning when reading and excessive blinking or rubbing of the eyes may indicate the child has a refractive error.
 Occasionally, when a person stares for a long time trying to read something, the eyes can dry out and become itchy, red, or irritated, and vision seems temporarily blurred

 Everyone should have regular eye examinations by an ophthalmologist (a medical doctor who specializes in the evaluation and treatment [surgical and nonsurgical] of eye disorders) or an optometrist (a health care practitioner who specializes in the diagnosis and treatment of refractive errors).
 This eye examination should be repeated every 1 or 2 years.
 Screening children helps detect refractive errors before they interfere with learning.

-During the examination, a Snellen eye chart is used to determine sharpness of vision (visual acuity).
+During the examination, an eye chart is used to determine sharpness of vision (visual acuity).
 Visual acuity is measured in relation to what a person with normal (unimpaired) vision sees.
 For example, a person with 20/60 vision sees at 20 feet (about 6 meters) what a person with normal vision sees at 60 feet (about 18 meters).
 In other words, the person must be 20 feet away to read letters that a person with normal vision can read from 60 feet away.
-Although refractive errors usually occur in otherwise healthy eyes, testing generally also includes assessments unrelated to refractive error, such as a test of the visual fields (see see page The Eye Examination : Visual Field Testing), eye pressures, and eye movements.
+Although refractive errors usually occur in otherwise healthy eyes, testing generally also includes assessments unrelated to refractive error, such as a test of the visual fields, eye pressures, and eye movements.